davidnsousa/bor/README.md

 Contact
 -------

-For more help or any further questions about this package the user can e-mail the maintainer: <davidnsousa@gmail.com>.
+For more help or any further questions about this package the user can e-mail the maintainer from https://davidnsousa.github.io/.
 To contribute to this package the user can fork the package github repository and propose changes.